The project, led by Professor Dariush Mozaffarian, aims to rank foods based on their healthfulness for front of package labelling.

 Our use of plant fats has become ubiquitous across the world as cheap calories to fuel a growing population (both in number and size).

 Since we worked out how to extract oil from industrial crops (e.g. soybean, rapeseed, canola etc.) in 1908, through the process of hydrogenation, the fat in our food system has increased by more than six hundred calories per person per day (as shown in the chart below produced using data from the USDA Economic Research Service)!
-It’s important to note here that less 100 calories of this in energy from fat has come from saturated fat while the remainder has come from both monounsaturated and polyunsaturated fat (mainly from plant oils).
+It’s important to note here that less than 100 calories of this energy from fat has come from saturated fat, while the remainder has come from both monounsaturated and polyunsaturated fat (mainly from plant oils).

 Interestingly, we don’t see a significant signal from polyunsaturated fat (PUFA).
 Once we get beyond 3% energy, more PUFA does not necessarily lead to a greater intake of calories (at least based on this dataset).
 PUFA also tends to be a relatively minor contribution to fat calories compared to monounsaturated and saturated fat.